Lobuje East Peak 21 Days Map

 Trip Introduction

-Lobuje East Peak is another great peak in Nepal situated in the Khumbu region of Nepal between Everest Base Camp and Cho La Pass.
-It has two distinct summits, one is Lobuje East (6,119m) and the other one is Lobuje West (6,145 m) separated by a sharp gap and a considerable distance between them.
-Our program given is based on Lobuje East (6,119m) considered by Nepal Mountaineering Association as a trekking peak which is accessible to climbers with some technical experience.
-Whereas Lobuje West (6,145m) is considered as an expedition peak requiring advance skills and expertise.
+Lobuje East Peak is another striking peak in Nepal to start off for Himalayan climbing experience.
+This peak is situated in the famous Khumbu region of Nepal home to lofty magical Himalayas.
+Lobuje Peak has two distinct summits, one is Lobuje East (6,119m) and the other one is Lobuje West (6,145 m) separated by a sharp gap and a considerable distance between them.
+Our program given below is based on Lobuje East (6,119m) considered by Nepal Mountaineering Association as a trekking peak which is accessible to climbers with some technical experience.
+Whereas Lobuje West (6,145m) is considered as an expedition peak requiring advanced skills and expertise

 Lobuje East Peak is a very impressive peak that may be summitted by climbing a difficult steep snow/ice slope (45–50 degrees) to the top after descending into a designated notch.
 Lobuche East climb starts from the base camp and climbed mostly via the Southeast Ridge.
 Route has portions of rock, ice, and snow.
 It takes about four days to complete the actual climb from the base camp, plus an additional day in case of inclement weather or other issues.

-Lobuje East Peak with Everest Base Camp Trip: Highlights
+Approach: Lobuje East Peak with Everest Base Camp

-• Opportunity to summit Lobuje East Peak 6,119 m
+• Opportunity to summit Lobuje East Peak 6,119m one of the finest trekking peak of Nepal

-Approach to Lobuje East peak can be done from two different direction one is reaching from Gokyo Valley crossing Cho La pass and the other one is walking straight up to Everest Base Camp and then trek down to Lobuje Base Camp.
+Approach to Lobuje East peak can be done from different directions one is a direct approach to the base camp and summit if you are very used to altitudes, other one is reaching from Gokyo Valley crossing Cho La pass and the last one a classy one walking first to Everest Base Camp and then trek down to Lobuje Base Camp for summitting Lobuje East Peak.

 • Kathmandu-Ramechhap-Lukla (2 days): 6 Hours’ drive to Ramechhap and then next day 15 minutes flight to Lukla (weather permitting)